Engaged Buddhism

 A Buddhist Coalition for Democracy: A Call to Action: a newly formed alliance of Buddhist sanghas and individuals representing multiple traditions responding collectively to the ongoing destruction of democratic principles, the rule of law, and to the cruel persecution of demonized vulnerable groups.

-Letters to An American: a newsletter written by a history professor about today’s political landscape that explores what it means, and what it has meant, to be an American.
+Letters to An American: a newsletter written by history professor, Heather Cox Richardson, about today’s political landscape that explores what it means, and what it has meant, to be an American.

 Meditations in an Emergency: An independent publication launched in January 2025 by Rebecca Solnit.
 Essays and analysis.